Physician Non-Compete Agreements - Update 5/24/2026

 In general, the enforceability of a physician non-compete agreement depends on various factors, including:

-Applicable laws: Specfic laws and regulations governing non-compete agreements and these vary greatly state to state.
+Applicable laws: Specific laws and regulations governing non-compete agreements and these vary greatly state to state.
 Many jurisdictions have specific statutes that govern the enforceability of such agreements but even similar state laws will have great variations as grey areas are decided by the courts of that specific state.

 Reasonableness: Courts often evaluate the reasonableness of non-compete agreements with a fairness analysis.
 This includes factors such as the duration of the restriction, the geographic scope, and the legitimate interests the agreement seeks to protect, such as trade secrets, patient relationships, or goodwill.
 These last four items are the most dangerous for individual physicians and the scope of the FTC regulation will be important in freeing individual physicians from these “borderline fair” restrictions.
 (Borderline fair meaning potentially enforceable even though they are onerous to the individual.)